Background pattern

 • hair loss.

-May affectup to 1 in 100people and may be reflected in blood tests:
+May affect up to 1 in 100people and may be reflected in blood tests:

-• low red blood cell count(anemia)or low white blood cell count(neutropenia)
+• low red blood cell count (anemia)or low white blood cell count (neutropenia)

-• increased levels of enzymes produced by the liver
+• increased levels of liver enzymes

 • a decrease in the number of cells involved in blood clotting (thrombocytopenia).

-May affectup to 1 in 1,000people:
+May affect up to 1 in 1,000people:

-• muscle rupture.
+• muscle tissue rupture.

-Rare side effects that may appear in blood tests are:
+Rare adverse effects that may appear in blood tests are:

-May affectup to 1 in 10,000people:
+May affect up to 1 in 10,000people:

 • weakness in the limbs

-• widespread rash with blisters and skin peeling, especially around the mouth, nose, eyes, and genitals (Stevens-Johnson syndrome), and a more severe form that causes skin peeling on more than 30% of the body surface (toxic epidermal necrolysis)
+• widespread rash with blisters and skin peeling, especially around the mouth, nose, eyes, and genitals (Stevens-Johnson syndrome), and a more severe form that causes skin peeling over more than 30% of the body surface (toxic epidermal necrolysis)

 • lactic acidosis (excess lactic acid in the blood).